ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

 5. **If you run your own NGINX, then skip the next steps (6-7)**

-6. Create the SSL directory in the GitLab Docker image, where you will store the certificate and key of your server and copy the certificate (fullchain) and key
+6. Create the SSL directory in the GitLab Docker image, where you will store the certificate and privatet key of the certificate (see e.g. [Let's Encrypt](https://letsencrypt.org/docs/)) of your server and copy the certificate (fullchain) and private key

         docker exec gitlab mkdir -p /etc/gitlab/ssl
         docker cp path.to.your.fullchain.cert gitlab:/etc/gitlab/ssl/your.gitlab.domain.crt